ipekkorkmz/Sea_Turtles/README.md

-You can launch the app with:
+You can launch the app directly [here](https://ipekkorkmz.shinyapps.io/seaturtles/).

+Or with:

 ```{r}
 library(shiny)